Maria Sharapova

-Maria Yuryevna Sharapova (Мария Юрьевна Шарапова, [mɐˈrʲijə ʂɐˈrapəvə]; born 19 April 1987) is a Russian former world No. 1 tennis player.
-She competed on the WTA Tour from 2001 to 2020 and was ranked world No. 1 in singles by the Women's Tennis Association (WTA) for 21 weeks.
-She is one of ten women, and the only Russian, to achieve the career Grand Slam.
-She is also an Olympic medalist, having won silver in women's singles at the 2012 London Olympics.
+Maria Yuryevna Sharapova (Мария Юрьевна Шарапова, [mɐˈrʲijə ʂɐˈrapəvə]; born 19 April 1987) is a Russian former professional tennis player.
+She was ranked as the world No. 1 in women's singles by the Women's Tennis Association (WTA) for 21 weeks.
+Sharapova won 36 WTA Tour-level singles titles, including five major titles, as well as the 2004 WTA Tour Championships.
+She is one of ten women to achieve the career Grand Slam in singles.

-Sharapova became the world No. 1 for the first time on 22 August 2005 at the age of 18, becoming the first Russian woman to top the singles rankings, and last held the position for a fifth time for four weeks from 11 June 2012 to 8 July 2012.
-She won five major titles — two at the French Open and one each at the Australian Open, Wimbledon, and the US Open.
-She won 36 titles in total, including the year-end championships in her debut in 2004.
-She also won three doubles titles.
-Although she played under the banner of Russia with the WTA, she has lived in and been a United States permanent resident since 1994.
+A teen sensation, Sharapova broke through to the top of the sport by winning the 2004 Wimbledon Championships as a 17-year-old, upsetting two-time defending champion Serena Williams.
+She then won the 2004 Tour Finals, and became the world No. 1 for the first time in August 2005 at the age of 18, the first Russian woman to top the singles rankings.
+Continued success over the following years, including titles at the 2006 US Open and 2008 Australian Open, was accompanied by recurring injuries, and Sharapova dipped in and out of the top 10 around the turn of the decade.
+After a career-long struggle with success on clay courts, Sharapova claimed the 2012 French Open to complete the career Grand Slam, returning to the No. 1 position, and shortly after won an Olympic silver medal in women's singles at the 2012 London Olympics.
+She won a second French Open title in 2014 for her fifth major championship.

-Sharapova failed a drug test at the 2016 Australian Open, testing positive for meldonium, a substance that had been banned (effective January 1, 2016) by the World Anti-Doping Agency (WADA).
+Sharapova failed a drug test at the 2016 Australian Open, testing positive for meldonium, a substance that had been banned (effective 1 January 2016) by the World Anti-Doping Agency (WADA).
 On 8 June 2016, she was suspended from playing tennis for two years by the International Tennis Federation (ITF).
-On 4 October 2016, the suspension was reduced to 15 months, starting from the date of the failed test, as the Court of Arbitration for Sport found that she had committed "no significant fault" and that she had taken the substance "based on a doctor's recommendation… with good faith belief that it was appropriate and compliant with the relevant rules".
-She returned to the WTA Tour on 26 April 2017 at the Porsche Tennis Grand Prix.
+On 4 October 2016, the suspension was reduced to 15 months, starting from the date of the failed test, as the Court of Arbitration for Sport found that she had committed "no significant fault" and that she had taken the substance "based on a doctor's recommendation... with good faith belief that it was appropriate and compliant with the relevant rules".
+She returned to the WTA Tour in April 2017 at the Stuttgart Open.
+Sharapova retired from the sport in 2020.